beaurancourt/blog/markdown/rewriting-travel.md

 ![Weather Variance](/images/weather-variance.png)

 For instance, you're in the Hills and Valleys, so your base modifier is -4.
-You roll 2d, and the result is (2,3) That's interpretted as (-1, 0), which sums up to -1, which makes the total modifier -5.
+You roll 2d, and the result is (2,3) That's interpreted as (-1, 0), which sums up to -1, which makes the total modifier -5.

 To generate the graphs (and play with distributions) like above, the tool